China's slowdown spells trouble for migrant workers' pensions

 Workers have not made the complicity of government a focus of their protests.
 But coverage in state media of the social insurance law has educated workers.

-Lawyers and labour activists say the slowing economy has coincided with the first generation of migrant workers hitting retirement age.
-Now many of these workers are discovering that despite decades of work, their pensions are meagre and opportunities for re-employment scarce.
+Lawyers and labor activists say the slowing economy has coincided with the first generation of migrant workers hitting retirement age.
+Now many of these workers are discovering that despite decades of work, their pensions are meager and opportunities for re-employment scarce.

 The system is "very unfair to the first generation of migrant workers," says Shenzhen worker Peng, whose employer only started making contributions to her pension 13 years ago, meaning she will have to top it up by about 1100 yuan ($176) a month for around two years.